Trade simple moving average chart patterns with Interactive Brokers.

 The SMA is generally considered one of the most basic trend indicators, and it is quite easy to calculate by hand or using a spreadsheet.
 The simple moving average formula for computing an SMA is:

 Pn = The price of an asset at observation #n.

 n = The number of total observations or periods.

-For example, computing a 20-day SMA of closing prices could involve calculating the average of closing prices observed over the prior 20 days.
-This average gives you the initial SMA result that can then be plotted on a chart superimposed over the market price for the last day that was included in the average.
+For example, computing a 20-day moving average of stock price could involve calculating the average of closing prices observed over the prior 20 days.
+This average gives you the initial moving average result that can then be plotted on a chart superimposed over the market price for the last day that was included in the average.

 To calculate the next SMA result or data point, you remove the first price observed on day 1, add the closing price seen on day 21 and then average the resulting 20 closing prices again.
 That will give you the second SMA data point to plot along with the market price on day 21.

 As another example, consider the following series of 10 daily closing price observations:

 P1-10= 10, 13, 15, 11, 12, 15, 17, 18, 20 and 22.

 Substituting this data into the SMA equation above yields: